Harald-U/iot-nodejs/README.md

 You need to register for an IBM Cloud Account.
 A so called Lite account which is free of charge will do.
 Register at [https://cloud.ibm.com](https://cloud.ibm.com).

 After registration check your emails.
-To complete the registration you will need to click a link in a verification email that will be sent to email account you used for registration.
+To complete the registration you will need to click a link in a verification email that will be sent to the email account you used for registration.
 If you don't receive this email check your spam folder.

 ### Node.js